Germain Pilon

 Heart of Henri II

 Commissioned by Queen Catherine in 1561 to honour her late husband, Henry II who had died after being wounded in a tournament in 1559.
 It was also intended to receive the Queen's heart on her death.
-The Graces recall a cassolette designed for Francis I by Raphael and engraved by Marcantonio Raimondi.
+The Three Graces recall a cassolette designed for Francis I by Raphael and engraved by Marcantonio Raimondi.
 The light tunics, the elegance and gestures, the serenity of their faces all are refernces to antique statuary.
 However Pilon 'modernised' the sculpture by adapting Mannerism's elongated slender figures.
 The artist carved deep into the marble, so that the drapery catches the light, suggesting real movement.
 The beauty of the group is completed by the very fine craftsmanship.

 Mausoleum by Catherine de Medici